 The Eight Hour Sleep Myth

 The eight hour sleep myth has been perpetuated by some sleep scientists, pharmaceutical companies that fund those scientists, and organizations such as the National Sleep Foundation that are heavily funded by pharmaceutical companies.
-Fortunately, this myth was recently exposed in a historic symposium at the annual national sleep meetings in Denver (the Associated Professional Sleep Societies).
-The symposium involved four internationally recognized researchers (Drs.
+This myth was the focus of a historic symposium at the 2016 annual national sleep meetings (the Associated Professional Sleep Societies).
+The symposium involved four internationally recognized sleep researchers (Drs.
 Jerome Siegel, Shawn Youngstedt, Nick Glozier, and Michael Irwin) presenting data showing that the public, health care professionals, and the media have been misled about the relationship between sleep and health.
 A sample of the data they presented:

 - We are not sleeping less today than 50 years ago.
 In fact, many studies suggest we are sleeping more today.